Mature2010/Scrapping_4chan/README.md

 A program in ruby to do scrapping to the images of a thread in 4 chan

 # How to use
--Install ruby
+- Install ruby.
--Install gem nokogiri
+- Install gem nokogiri.
--Install gem open-uri
+- Install gem open-uri.

 Make a directory to download the images.
 Place the program scrapping_4chan.rb in this directory.